KRXV

-KRXV, KHWY, and KHYZ are a group of FM radio stations, licensed to Yermo, California, Essex, California and Mountain Pass, California respectively.
-They collectively broadcast a hot adult contemporary format branded as Highway Vibe.
+KRXV (98.1 FM) and KHWY (98.9 FM) are radio stations, licensed to Yermo, California and Essex, California.
+They collectively broadcast a Hot AC format branded as Highway Vibe which also simulcasts on KHYZ-HD2.
 The stations are owned by Richard Heftel's Heftel Broadcasting Company, with studios in Barstow, California.

-The trimulcast targets listeners travelling on Interstate 15 and Interstate 40 from Southern California towards Las Vegas and Laughlin, Nevada; alongside their music programming, the stations carry traffic and weather information, information and advertising for events, casinos, nightclubs, and other businesses around Southern Nevada, and businesses in the Barstow area.
-Heftel owns two other sets of stations with similar formats, including the country music KIXW-FM/KIXF, and Rock KHDR/KHRQ.
+The simulcast targets travellers to Las Vegas and Laughlin, Nevada on Interstate 15 and Interstate 40; alongside their music programming, the stations carry traffic and weather information, information and advertising for events, casinos, nightclubs, and other businesses around Southern Nevada, and businesses in the Barstow area.
+Heftel also owns the country music KIXW-FM/KIXF Highway Country, mainstream rock KHDR/KNAC Highway Rock, and dance KHYZ Vibe 99.7.